Ninad-Badekar/DE_Trainings/Day4/Flask/readme.md

 - **Timestamp Logging**: Records the time each submission is made.
 - **HTML Rendering**: Displays submitted data dynamically on the webpage.

-### Next Steps:
-- Implement a database for persistent storage.
-- Add input validation and CSRF protection.
-- Improve error handling and user feedback.